Analytic hierarchy process: Use

-As can be seen in the material that follows, using the AHP involves the mathematical synthesis of numerous judgments about the decision problem at hand.
+As it can be seen in the material that follows, using the AHP involves the mathematical synthesis of numerous judgments about the decision problem at hand.
 It is not uncommon for these judgments to number in the dozens or even the hundreds.
 While the math can be done by hand or with a calculator, it is far more common to use one of several computerized methods for entering and synthesizing the judgments.
 The simplest of these involve standard spreadsheet software, while the most complex use custom software, often augmented by special devices for acquiring the judgments of decision makers gathered in a meeting room.

 The procedure for using the AHP can be summarized as: